rezgui/fpos/README.md

 ## Introduction :
 <img align="right" src="https://wiki.freepascal.org/images/9/92/built_with_fpc_logo.png">
-FPOS is a operating system consists of a minimal kernel built on FreePascal and asm.
+FPOS is a operating system consists of a minimal kernel built on FreePascal.
 It contains a Scheme implementation of a hard drive (ATA) driver, keyboard (PS2), serial (8250 UART), FAT32 filesystem and a small real time clock manager.
 The project was built to experiment with developement of operating system using a high level functional language to study the developement process and the use of Scheme to build a fairly complex system.
 <br><br>